Originally published June 13, 2022. Updated June 27, 2023 to improve readability.

 I then pour my milk into a breastmilk storage bag.
 I use and love Lansinoh and Baby Lemon.
 The Baby Lemon brand bags are really thick, and they have some nice features, like a pour spout.
 But they’re pricier than the tried-and-true Lansinoh bags.

 Then, I submerge the bag in the water.
 Sometimes, I clip the milk bag to the side of my bucket.

 It’s important to note that your milk needs to reach 144.5° F and then hold for 1 minute.
 It will take several minutes in the heated water to reach 144.5° F, so I personally wait about 10-15 minutes before taking out my milk and putting it in the freezer.

 You can also test the temperature as you go until you get a feel for the timing.

 The timing doesn’t have to be perfect with sous vide, though.
-You could technically let it sit there and hold at your scalding temperature for several hours, though I wouldn’t recommend it.
+You could technically let it sit and hold at your scalding temperature for upwards of an hour, though I wouldn’t recommend it.

 According to the World Health Organization, bacteria is rapidly killed at temperatures above 149° F, so I just add on a few degrees for good measure.